 Developing a new strategy for the well-being of employees at a head office does not happen without considering the tools to be made available for this purpose.
 Applications for management of work places, invoicing, payroll, and other requirements are very popular with head offices concerned with optimising time, space, and the well-being of their employees.

 Other tools offer centralisation of these services in a single app.
 The growing trend is an app that promotes a community spirit and creates social ties between all employees and their HRDs.

-One single app like MonBuilding, dedicated to the well-being of employees, will therefore promote:
+One single app like Witco, dedicated to the well-being of employees, will therefore promote:

 - Sharing: a forum with surveys and information to best fit the needs of employees;

-- The organisation: management of common areas in real time (by a reservation module);
+- A better organisation: easy hot desking, management of common areas in real time (by a reservation module);

 - Communication: promotions of events for the community, information in case of emergency, display of useful contacts etc.

 At a time when the employee experience is a sine qua non for a good customer experience, it is therefore necessary to digitise its strategy, in head offices, centred around the well-being of employees.